 On the other hand, there is another benefit of battles.
 After the battle is over, the money spent does not just go to the general supply, but the players trade their bribes which means the larger bribe will help you win the battle but by doing that, you are giving money to your opponent at the end.
 It took us a couple of games to realize that you do not need to go all in every time.

-Remember that old lesson, “Winning the battle does not mean that you will win the war” well, this game is all that.
+Remember that old lesson, “Winning the battle does not mean that you will win the war” well, Barbarian Kingdoms is all about that.
 Sometimes you might trick your opponents into thinking that you are committed to conquering their territory when your true goal is to empty their coffers.
 However, one final surprise element is the five-value coin that someone might find just in time to jumpstart their economy.
 We felt it was an exciting final touch and would love the idea of having a second one in play.

 Barbarian Kingdoms Poaches